Brussels Motor Show

-The European Motor Show Brussels is an auto show held biennial in the city of Brussels, Belgium.
-The number of visitors is around 600,000.
-The show is organized by FEBIAC and is scheduled by the Organisation Internationale des Constructeurs d'Automobiles.
+The European Motor Show Brussels is an auto show held biennially in Brussels, Belgium.
+The number of visitors is around 270,000.
+The show is organized by the Belgian and Luxembourgish Automobile Federation (FEBIAC), and is scheduled by the Organisation Internationale des Constructeurs d'Automobiles.

 History

-The show was first organized in 1902 in the Cinquantenaire (Jubilee Park) in Brussels.
-The yearly Motor Show was interrupted between 1915 and 1919 because of World War I. By 1937 the exhibit area in the Jubilee Park became too small and the Motor Show moved to the Centenary Palace on the Heysel Plateau, in the North West of Brussels, only to be cancelled from 1940 to 1948 due to the Second World War.
-A third period of interruption occurred between 1957 and 1959 because of Expo 58, which occupied the whole Heysel Plateau.
+The show was first organized in 1902 in the Parc du Cinquantenaire/Jubelpark in Brussels.
+The yearly Motor Show was interrupted between 1915 and 1919 because of World War I. By 1937, the exhibit area in the Cinquantenaire Park became too small and the Motor Show moved to the Centenary Palace on the Heysel/Heizel Plateau, in the north-west of Brussels, only to be cancelled from 1940 to 1948 due to the Second World War.
+A third period of interruption occurred between 1957 and 1959 because of the 1958 Brussels World's Fair (Expo 58), which occupied the whole Heysel Plateau.

-In 1973 a separate show for commercial vehicles was set up.
+In 1973, a separate show for commercial vehicles was set up.
 In 1978 Hendrik Daems, the then-Chairman, decided to henceforth reserve even years for passenger cars and motorcycles, and odd years for commercial vehicles.
 This alternating focus on commercial and passenger vehicles was maintained until the 2010s, when heavy truck and bus manufacturers left the Motor Show one after another, and the focus of what was considered the lesser event changed to leisure-oriented vehicles: off-roaders, pick-ups, sports cars, cabriolets and so on.

 Editions

+2025

+It takes place between January 10 and 19 as the 101st edition of the motor show.